 - 1 cup bean sprouts rinsed

-- 2 tbsp rice wine vinegar unsweetened
+- 2 tablespoons rice wine vinegar unsweetened

 - salt and pepper to taste